barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 Biohack Academy is an education program of Waag Society Amsterdam.
+Held for the first time in the Spring of 2015.
+The course is fully open source and distributed through partner labs around the globe.

+The team behind the first edition consists of:
+* Pieter van Boheemen (main coordinator)
+* Lucas Evers (bio art & design expert)
+* Maria Boto Ordoñez (biotech assistant)
+* Hany Saad (fabrication assistant)
+* Veit Penzenstadler (fabrication assistant)

 You can find more information on [waag.org/biohackacademy](http://www.waag.org/biohackacademy)

+Interested in joining the second edition?
+[Sign up for the BioHack Academy II](www.waag.org/bha2)

 ![Waag Society Open Wetlab]({{ site.baseurl }}/biofactory/graphics/WS_openwetlab_logo.png)